shaunsmith/functionslab/3-1-SetupEnv.md

 ## Fn Context for OCI

 1. Login to OCI Phoenix Console > Object Store > Select `workshop` compartment > Buckets > Go to the `workshop-prereqs` bucket and download the `fn context` file named `workshop.yaml`.
-The fn CLI uses this file to connect to the Oracle Functions server.
+The fn CLI uses this file to connect to the Oracle Functions server and docker registry.

-2. **Don't forget to** replace `<NNN>` with your user number.
+2. Edit the downloaded `workshop.yaml` file. **Don't forget to** replace `<NNN>` with your user number.
 Your lab instructor will give you your user number.

 3. Copy this `workshop.yaml` file to the `~/.fn/contexts/` folder.